top of page

 the Abbeville Red iris display planting there.

-LICI has been managing the iris restoration project at the park's boardwalk swamp since the spring of 2023, with the help of volunteers from various local groups and the public.
-The Friends of Palmetto Island State Park has partnered with LICI in the project, supplying volunteers and funding in 2023 to get the project up and running.
+Since the spring of 2023, LICI has been managing the iris restoration project at the boardwalk swamp in Palmetto Island State Park, with support from volunteers from local groups and the public.
+The Friends of Palmetto Island State Park have partnered in the project, providing volunteers and funding in 2023 to help get the restoration efforts underway.

 Some of the many people who came to Palmetto Island State Park to see the irises blooming are shown during LICI's Abbeville Red Iris Bloom Event on April 6, 2024.

-One of the project's goals is to increase the number of Abbeville Red irises growing in the park's boardwalk swamp so the public can see them bloom and learn about this threatened native iris species.
-Another goal is that, at some point in the future, after the blooming irises are verified as I. nelsonii irises, many of them can be thinned out and returned to the Abbeville Swamp.
+One of the goals of the project is to increase the number of Abbeville Red irises growing in the boardwalk swamp so that the public can enjoy their blooms and learn about this threatened native species.
+Another goal is that, once the blooming irises are verified as Iris nelsonii, many of them can eventually be thinned and returned to the Abbeville Swamp to help restore the native population.

 Photo: Abbeville Red irises blooming on April 14, 2024, in one of the clumps of irises